tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_statements.rst

 .. image:: bank_statements/bank-statements-03.png
    :align: center
-   :alt: Register bank statements manually in Odoo Accounting
+   :alt: Register bank statements manually in CoquiAPPs Accounting

 .. note::
    The **Ending Balance** and the **Computed Balance** should have the same amount.
 If this is not